-340 5.1 Seismic stratigraphy of upper sediments
+5.1 Seismic stratigraphy of upper sediments

-Our final velocity model (Figure 12) shows two upper sedimentary layers over the NNV increasing to three layers over the LM (Figure 3).
-They are together less than a kilometer thick around the ALR and progressively thicken as the seafloor and acoustic basement deepens toward the NE.
-This package shows globally low velocities between 2 and 3 km/s top to bottom, reaching values slightly above 3 km/s at the northeastern end of the line where it is the thickest (3.5 km).
-It is therefore largely

-345 made of uncompacted terrigenous sediments except close to the ALR where strong velocity contrasts and inversions suggest interleaved volcanic layers.
-Over the LM, sedimentary horizons are strongly deformed showing typical features of a margin shelf and slope with incised valley or reworked sediments such as mass transport deposits and contourites (Figures 3, 13).
+Our final velocity model (Fig. 13) shows two upper sedimentary layers over the NNV, increasing to three layers over the LM (Fig. 3).
+They are less than a kilometer thick combined around the ALR and progressively thicken as the seafloor and acoustic basement deepens toward the NE.
+This package shows globally low velocities between 2 and 3 km s-1 top to bottom, reaching values slightly above 3 km s-1 at the northeastern end of the line where it is the thickest (3.5 km).
+It is therefore largely made of uncompacted terrigenous sediments, except for close to the ALR where strong velocity contrasts and inversions suggest interleaved volcanic layers.
+Over the LM, sedimentary horizons are strongly deformed, showing typical features of a margin shelf and slope with incised valley or reworked sediments, such as mass transport deposits and contourites (Figs. 3, 14).